fggconitsha/fggconitsha/_posts/2014-02-18-monthly-meeting.markdown

 title:  "Monthly Meeting"
 date:   2014-02-18
 ---
-Do join us for our next Monthly meeting on Saturday, April 12 2014.
+Do join us for our next monthly meeting on Saturday, April 12 2014 at 11.00 am EST.

 The F.G.G.C.
 Onitsha - USA and Canada alumni branch invites you to its monthly meeting on the 2nd Saturday of every month.